 “As vocabulary is reduced , so are the number of feelings you can express, the number of events you can describe, the number of the things you can identify!
 Not only understanding is limited, but also experience.
 Man grows by language.
 Whenever he limits language he retrogresses!” ― Sheri S. Tepper, A Plague of Angels

 - Better Comprehension: Language is learned through comprehension.
 When you get a language input either by reading or listening, you learn various aspects of the language even without noticing that you are learning.
 But in order to learn the language you will need to understand what you are reading or listening.
 Only then it can be useful and meaningful to you and help you with the acquisition of the language.
 Without a strong vocabulary you can neither read nor listen much.
-If you start reading something and you are frequently getting unknown words in the text, it is more likely that you will give up reading soon.
-If you know more vocabulary, you will read more; you will listen more and ultimately you will learn more.
+If you are reading something and frequently getting unknown words in the text, your chances of giving up reading are very high.
+If you know more vocabulary, you will feel like reading more; you will listen to Korean content more often and ultimately you will learn more.

-- Successful Communication: Vocabulary plays an important role in all 4 fields of communication- Reading, Writing, Speaking, and Listening.
+2. Successful Communication: Vocabulary plays an important role in all 4 fields of communication- Reading, Writing, Speaking, and Listening.
 Good vocabulary will improve your skills in all these 4 areas.
 You will not only be able to understand what others have written or said but you will also be able to successfully express what you want to say to others.
-The selection of wrong word can cause misunderstanding and affect your personal image as well as social relationships.
-There are many words that have a subtle shade of difference in meaning and these differences are closely connected to different emotions and feelings. remember my story of using the word ‘늙은’ from the article ‘What is more important in learning Korean: Grammar or Vocabulary‘?
+The selection of wrong words can cause misunderstanding and affect your personal image as well as social relationships.
+There are many words that have a subtle shade of difference in meaning and these differences are closely connected to different emotions and feelings. remember my story of using the word ‘늙은 분’ from the article ‘What is more important in learning Korean: Grammar or Vocabulary‘?
 As Mark Twain said – “The difference between the right word and the almost right word is the difference between lightning and a lightning bug.”